A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 • Learn card now:

 When you use the Learn Card Now feature on a card, it will be given this tag.
 The purpose of this tag is to make the internal process of the Learn Card Now feature simpler.
-Don't give this tag to cards manually, nothing will happen.
+Do not manually assign this tag to cards, as it will have no effect.

 • Set known and skip:

-When you use the Set known and skip feature on a card, it will be given this tag.
-Cards with this tag should not be deleted; AnkiMorphs might lose track of which morphs you know if you delete these cards.
+When you use the Set Known and Skip feature on a card, it will be given this tag.
+Do not delete cards that have this tag, as AnkiMorphs relies on them to track which morphs you know.

 • All morphs known: